Length of stay: 2 days

 We continued driving south around the island.
 Since the clouds were starting to clear, we pulled over at the Long Point Wildlife Refuge Beach to stretch our legs and go for a hike.
 There are 2.1 miles of trails that weave through oak forests and sand dunes.

 Afterwards we headed to Lucy Vincent Beach.
 During the summer season, this secluded beach is only open to Chilmark residents.
 There are walk-in passes that can be purchased.
-But, during off-season, this pristine sandy beach with colourful sand dunes and interesting rock formations is open to the public.
+But, during the off-season, this pristine sandy beach with colourful sand dunes and interesting rock formations is open to the public.
 Free of charge.
 This was hands down our favourite beach on the island.

 After strolling along the beach at Lucy Vincent we headed back over to Aquinnah and walked along the beach adjacent to Moshup Trail.